MicroStrategy (NASDAQ:MSTR) PT Raised to $325.00

-MicroStrategy (NASDAQ:MSTR) last posted its quarterly earnings results on Tuesday, October 27th.
-The software maker reported $1.79 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.04 by $1.75.
-The company had revenue of $127.41 million during the quarter, compared to analyst estimates of $117.26 million.
-MicroStrategy had a net margin of 0.41% and a return on equity of 7.36%.

-In other news, EVP Timothy Edwin Lang sold 5,000 shares of the firm’s stock in a transaction that occurred on Thursday, November 5th.
-The shares were sold at an average price of $181.19, for a total value of $905,950.00.
-Following the completion of the transaction, the executive vice president now directly owns 5,000 shares in the company, valued at $905,950.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Stephen X. Graham sold 6,250 shares of the firm’s stock in a transaction that occurred on Monday, November 30th.
-The shares were sold at an average price of $308.93, for a total transaction of $1,930,812.50.
-Following the completion of the transaction, the director now owns 6,450 shares of the company’s stock, valued at $1,992,598.50.
+In other news, Director Stephen X. Graham sold 6,250 shares of the stock in a transaction dated Monday, November 30th.
+The stock was sold at an average price of $308.93, for a total value of $1,930,812.50.
+Following the transaction, the director now directly owns 6,450 shares of the company’s stock, valued at $1,992,598.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Timothy Edwin Lang sold 1,000 shares of the firm’s stock in a transaction dated Tuesday, November 3rd.
+The stock was sold at an average price of $170.00, for a total value of $170,000.00.
+Following the completion of the transaction, the executive vice president now owns 1,000 shares of the company’s stock, valued at $170,000.
 The disclosure for this sale can be found here.
-Insiders sold 167,350 shares of company stock valued at $42,771,631 over the last 90 days.
-26.88% of the stock is owned by company insiders.
+Insiders have sold a total of 167,350 shares of company stock worth $42,771,631 in the last 90 days.
+26.88% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in MSTR.
-Bank of America Corp DE raised its stake in MicroStrategy by 3.5% in the second quarter.
-Bank of America Corp DE now owns 30,946 shares of the software maker’s stock valued at $3,661,000 after purchasing an additional 1,040 shares in the last quarter.
-Sei Investments Co. purchased a new stake in MicroStrategy in the second quarter valued at approximately $399,000.
-Handelsbanken Fonder AB purchased a new stake in MicroStrategy in the second quarter valued at approximately $247,000.
-6 Meridian purchased a new stake in MicroStrategy in the third quarter valued at approximately $359,000.
-Finally, Louisiana State Employees Retirement System raised its stake in MicroStrategy by 68.2% in the third quarter.
-Louisiana State Employees Retirement System now owns 3,600 shares of the software maker’s stock valued at $542,000 after purchasing an additional 1,460 shares in the last quarter.
-69.81% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Sterling Investment Advisors Ltd. purchased a new position in MicroStrategy during the 4th quarter worth approximately $49,000.
+Manchester Financial Inc. acquired a new stake in shares of MicroStrategy in the fourth quarter worth $52,000.
+O Shaughnessy Asset Management LLC raised its holdings in shares of MicroStrategy by 4,444.4% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 409 shares of the software maker’s stock worth $62,000 after purchasing an additional 400 shares during the last quarter.
+Sowell Financial Services LLC lifted its position in MicroStrategy by 80.6% during the fourth quarter.
+Sowell Financial Services LLC now owns 224 shares of the software maker’s stock valued at $87,000 after purchasing an additional 100 shares during the period.
+Finally, KBC Group NV purchased a new stake in MicroStrategy in the third quarter valued at $137,000.
+Hedge funds and other institutional investors own 69.81% of the company’s stock.

 MicroStrategy Incorporated provides enterprise analytics software and services worldwide.
 It offers MicroStrategy 2020, an enterprise platform, which provides a modern analytics experience by delivering insights across multiple devices to users via hyperintelligence products, visualization and reporting capabilities, mobility features, and custom applications developed on the platform; analysts and data scientists with seamless access to trusted, governed data directly within their tools; and APIs and gateways, multiple deployment options, enterprise semantic graph, scalability, and security.